eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 35 and now it is worth 435 hoard points.
-Your 'A Cloth of Shining' has 165 polish power left. `
+You polished 'A very prize like prize' by 17 and now it is worth 417 hoard points.
+Your 'A Cloth of Shining' has 183 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 20 and now it is worth 455 hoard points.
-Your 'A Cloth of Shining' has 145 polish power left. `
+You polished 'A very prize like prize' by 91 and now it is worth 508 hoard points.
+Your 'A Cloth of Shining' has 92 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 466 hoard points.
-Your 'A Cloth of Shining' has 134 polish power left. `
+You polished 'A very prize like prize' by 21 and now it is worth 529 hoard points.
+Your 'A Cloth of Shining' has 71 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 34 and now it is worth 500 hoard points.
-Your 'A Cloth of Shining' has 100 polish power left. `
+You polished 'A very prize like prize' by 10 and now it is worth 539 hoard points.
+Your 'A Cloth of Shining' has 61 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 20 and now it is worth 520 hoard points.
-Your 'A Cloth of Shining' has 80 polish power left. `
+You polished 'A very prize like prize' by 13 and now it is worth 552 hoard points.
+Your 'A Cloth of Shining' has 48 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 18 and now it is worth 538 hoard points.
-Your 'A Cloth of Shining' has 62 polish power left. `
+You polished 'A very prize like prize' by 16 and now it is worth 568 hoard points.
+Your 'A Cloth of Shining' has 32 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 20 and now it is worth 558 hoard points.
-Your 'A Cloth of Shining' has 42 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 577 hoard points.
+Your 'A Cloth of Shining' has 23 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 563 hoard points.
-Your 'A Cloth of Shining' has 37 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 583 hoard points.
+Your 'A Cloth of Shining' has 17 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 7 and now it is worth 570 hoard points.
-Your 'A Cloth of Shining' has 30 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 589 hoard points.
+Your 'A Cloth of Shining' has 11 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 581 hoard points.
-Your 'A Cloth of Shining' has 19 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 590 hoard points.
+Your 'A Cloth of Shining' has 10 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 585 hoard points.
-Your 'A Cloth of Shining' has 15 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 587 hoard points.
-Your 'A Cloth of Shining' has 13 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 593 hoard points.
+You polished 'A very prize like prize' by 3 and now it is worth 593 hoard points.
 Your 'A Cloth of Shining' has 7 polish power left. `

 `polish the_secret_of_the_maze_prize`